jsoref/ceph/SubmittingPatches-backports.rst

 branches and automatically adds the correct Milestone tag if it is missing.

-Next, check which component label was applied to the master PR corresponding to this backport, and double-check that that label is applied to the backport PR as well.
+Next, check which component label was applied to the master PR corresponding to this backport, and double-check that label is applied to the backport PR as well.
 For example, if the master PR carries the component label "core", the backport PR should also get that label.